sihensel/dotfiles/README.md

-# Dotfiles
+# ~/ sweet ~/

 ![screenshot.png](screenshot.png)

 This repository contains my personal Linux dotfiles.
+They are often (speak: all the time) a work in progress and may or may not work for you.

-Programs in the screenshot:
+Programs in the screenshot (outdated, will get updated soon):
 - Neovim
 - Neofetch
 - MOC (with the Gruvbox color scheme, based on [this](https://github.com/hringriin/dotfiles/blob/master/moc/themes/hringriin_theme))